Bristol Siddeley Olympus BE.10 jet engine. A modified form of this engine powered the supersonic Concorde.

 If an inflated balloon is untied and released it flies across a room.
 It may be thought that the balloon is moving because the stream of escaping air is pushing against the atmosphere, rather as a row boat is propelled by the oars pushing back against the water.
 But this is not so.
 The balloon would fly just as well in a vacuum where there was nothing for the escaping air to push against; in fact it would fly better.
 The explanation lies in the fact that the pressure of the air in an inflated balloon is equal and constant in all directions.
 It it were not, the balloon would be continually moving in the direction in which the pressure was greatest.
 When, however, the neck of the balloon is opened there is nothing for the compressed air to push against at that point and so is is able to escape.
 But the pressure on the opposite side of the balloon is still there and, since there is no longer any counter pressure to balance it, it can move the balloon.
 Thus the balloon flies across the room in the opposite direction from the escaping air.

-Early history of the jet engine
+early history of the jet engine

-The very first jet engine is said to have been constructed by Hero of Alexandria in the first century BC.
+The very first jet engine is said to have been constructed by Hero of Alexandria in the 1st century BC.
 The so-called aeolipile consisted of a metal sphere, with outlet pipes, mounted on a hollow axle.
 When steam was fed under pressure from a boiler through the hollow axle into the sphere it was able to escape through the outlet pipes.
 These were shaped in such a manner that the effect of the escaping steam was to cause the sphere to rotate.

 Many centuries later, Isaac Newton constructed a model carriage which was jet propelled.
 This, too, relied upon steam escaping under pressure from the rear of the vehicle to provide a forward thrust.